np-guard/vmware-analyzer/README_Synthesis.md

 of the tag.

 ## Currently supported
-Currently the tool supports groups defined by expressions over tags; nested expression are not supported at the moment.
+Currently, the tool supports groups defined by expressions over tags; nested expression are not yet supported.
 If a group is defined
 by an expression that we do not yet support, then the synthesized policy will refer just to the group, and the relevant *VM*s will be granted labels of this group.
 In the following releases we will expend our expressions support.

+## Output
+_k8s_resources_ dir under the dir specified in _synthesis-dump-dir_ contains the following files:
+* **pods.yaml** the list of synthesized _VM's_ _pods_ with the labels of each pos
+* **policies.yaml** the k8s policies

+The combination of the policies and the pods' labels:
+1. Satisfies the snapshot of the connectivity at the time of the synthesis
+2. Preserve the policy's intent, as expressed e.g. by *tags*, for future changes (e.g. adding a _VM_ or changing its functionality and thus its labeling)

-## Debuging
+## Debugging
+The synthesize process is a complex one.
+Along it, in order to have the intent preserving synthesis as explained above, we use a *symbolic* representation of the *rules*: each *symbolic rule* is a _priority_, an _action_, a _src_, a _dst_ and a _connection_; The priority in a natural number; the action is _allow/deny/pass_; The _src_ and the _dst_ are _Conjunctions_ of simple expressions
+(equal/not equal) over e.g. _tags_;  the _connection_ is a protocol and potentially _src/dst_ min and max ports.

+The synthesis dump directory (specified in _synthesis-dump-dir_) contains (among others) the following files:
+* under subdirectory **debug_dir**
+  * **config.txt** Contains the NSX config as being read by the tool; this includes _VMs_, _groups_ and _firewall rules_.
+  * **pre_processing.txt** Contains the translation of the firewall rule into _symbolic rules_ ; e.g., if a specific
+src is a group which is an expression over tags, then this file will have this rule's _src_ defined over tags.
-The tool first translates the priortized allow/deny/pass rules into an abstract model that contains the rules to be syntactically translated to k8s policies; if _synthesize-admin-policies_  is off then all rules must be flat allow rules, and so all the rules in the abstract model are allow rules;
+  * **abstract_model.txt** The tool translates the *allow/deny/pass* rules from _pre_processing.txt_ into an abstract model that contains the rules to be syntactically translated to _k8s policies_.
+If _synthesize-admin-policies_  is off then all rules must be _flat allow rules_, and so all the rules in the abstract model are non-prioritized with action _allow_;
-otherwise rules originating from _environment_ category are translated to admin policies and as such may also contain priorties, allow, deny and pass; other rules are flat allow rules.
-Each rule is defined over _src_, _dst_ and a _connection_.
-The rules are "Or"ed.
+    otherwise rules originating from the _environment_ category are translated to admin policies with a priority and an allow/deny/pass action; rules that originate from the other categories are flat allow rules.
-The _src_ and the _dst_ are _Conjunction_, and the _connection_ contains a protocol and potentially _src/dst_ ports.
-The synthesis dump directory contains the abstract model, in addition to other debug data, such as the connectivity map.
+  _abstract_model.txt_ contains these rules and a list of the groups, each groups with the expression that defined it and the snapshot of the *VMs* in the group.

+ The following log files contain warning messages and various debug printing of the different stages of the synthesis, as following:

+  * **runPreprocessing.log** Log of the stage in which the NSX rules are translated to symbolic rules.
+  * **runConvertToAbstract.log** Log of the stage in which the symbolic rules from the preprocessing stage are translated to the abstract model's rules.
+  * **runK8SSynthesis.log** Log of the stage in which the k8s yaml pods and polices files are synthesized from the abstract model.